prakhartandon2002/MOVIE-RECOMMENDATION-COSINE-SIMILARITY/README.md

 ![Screenshot (129)](https://user-images.githubusercontent.com/92329235/170825825-d209900c-301f-4253-b2a1-1e83a469756b.png)
 # How to get TMDB API key?
 Create an account in https://www.themoviedb.org/, click on the API link from the left hand sidebar in your account settings and fill all the details to apply for API key.
 If you are asked for the website URL, just give "NA" if you don't have one.
 You will see the API key in your API sidebar once your request is approved.
+# RUN STREAMLIT COMMAND ON YOUR TERMINAL
+the command to run the web application on your system is streamlit run appp.py
 # Algorithm used for application
 ## Cosine similarity:
 Cosine similarity is a metric used to measure how similar the documents are irrespective of their size.
 Mathematically, it measures the cosine of the angle between two vectors projected in a multi-dimensional space.
 The cosine similarity is advantageous because even if the two similar documents are far apart by the Euclidean distance (due to the size of the document), chances are they may still be oriented closer together.
 The smaller the angle, higher the cosine similarity.